On marginals and profiled posteriors for cosmological parameter estimation

 \subsubsection{Flat\,$w$CDM and non-flat\,$\Lambda$CDM}

 As can be seen in the figures~\ref{fig:modelI-I-corner} and~\ref{fig:modelII-corner} the profiled posterior and the marginal posterior distributions are almost identical for the flat $w$CDM model and the non-flat $\Lambda$CDM model.
 Only in the $w$CDM model we observe a shift towards lower values for $\Omega_m$ in the profiled posterior distribution $p_p(\Omega_m|\bfd)$ in comparison to the marginal posterior distribution $p(\Omega_m|\bfd)$.
 As expected from the example in section\,\ref{sec:banana} we observe a non-convex credible region in the two-dimensional marginal posterior for $\Omega_m$ and $w$.
 For the other parameters, the profiled and marginal distributions overlap, and also the credible regions are convex and almost elliptical.
+For the flat $w$CDM model and the non-flat $\Lambda$CDM model the Laplace approximation to the marginal posterior distribution is perfect.
 Nearly all the profiling graphs for the flat $w$CDM model (figure\,\ref{fig:modelI-I-corner}) and the non-flat $\Lambda$CDM model (figure\,\ref{fig:modelII-corner}) are smooth curves.
 Only for the flat $w$CDM model we observe a kink in a profiling graph.
 At this point, the minimiser, used in the profiling procedure, hits the boundary enforcing $\Omega_m\ge0.05$.
 Because $\Omega_m$ also includes the baryonic component we do not allow smaller values for $\Omega_m$.